Online therapy for anxiety, worry and overthinking

 What counselling for anxiety can help with

-• understand what is driving your anxiety
+- make sense of what is driving your anxiety

 What sessions are like